 It has been estimated that approximately 2 million domestic animals travel on commercial flights every year (figure excluding COVID-19 times).
 Often pet owners arrange pet travel and/or shipping for reasons related to mobility access, long business trips or for when they migrate overseas.
 For instance, many BNO holders have found themselves deciding whether to leave or take their pets in their move to the UK – including Youtuber Coco哥.

-For owners who choose to ‘not to leave’ their pets enter a complex decision of which airliner they are to use, and therefore, they must first check the requirements.
+For owners who choose to ‘not to leave’ their pets they enter a complex decision of which airline they are to use, and therefore, they must first check the requirements.
 For example, British Airways (BA) allow passengers to travel with their recognised assistance dog free of charge in the cabin of their BA flight.
 However, emotional support dogs and pets must travel in the hold or as cargo which could prove problematic for pets and their owners as to how safe this is healthwise and logistically.
 The same principles apply to the Asian airliner Cathay Pacific (who are experienced in transporting special cargo).There are different couriers for different circumstances.
 For pets travelling from the UK, BA recommends PetAir UK, and for those travelling to the UK (such as HK BNO holders), IAG Cargo or Ferndale Kennels can help with the transporting and relocating of animals from across the world.
 Couriers will help with the booking of flights, arranging of documentation, and providing ‘‘safe’’ delivery of their pets from departure to arrival – with prices starting from £200 or HK$2000 for each pet with a markup price of 5-90% extra depending on the company and circumstances.
 This is on top of an airliner’s additional fees for transporting the animal as baggage onboard.
 Added together, the cost of rehoming a pet could be more costly than a person’s flight home.

 Pet Travel, Transport and Transparency